-The Institute for Innovation and Implementation at the University of Maryland School of Social Work is offering a series of conversations and resources to help those in children’s services develop a response to COVID-19.
+The Institute for Innovation and Implementation at the University of Maryland School of Social Work is offering a series of conversations (new window) and resources to help those in children’s services develop a response to COVID-19.

 COVID-19 Webinar Series on Juvenile Justice and Child Welfare